Public Cloud Requirements

 On your Uyuni Server, use this command to find all available storage devices:

 lsblk command to see the name and size of each device.

 Choose the name that matches with the size of the virtual disk you are looking for.

-suma-storage command with the device name to set up the external disk as the location for the database and repositories:
+suma-storage command with the device names to set up the external disks as the locations for the database and repositories:

-The external storage will be set up as an XFS partition mounted at
+The external storage volumes are set up as XFS partitions mounted at

 If you are installing a proxy, the